MehtaShruti/Data-Analysis-using-Python-Coursework/ReadmeAssignment2.md

-Question 1 :In the question we are asked to prove Ziph's law by showing the plot between the Ranks and frequency of words on any corpus from Natural Language toolkit.
+**Question 1 :**In the question we are asked to prove Ziph's law by showing the plot between the Ranks and frequency of words on any corpus from Natural Language toolkit.

  **PART I**
  For this, the below steps were followed: